edith-labs/edith-labs.github.io/content/blog/income-share-agreements/index.md

 ---
-title: Income Share Agreements
+title: The Income Share Agreement FAQ
 date: "2020-02-18"
-excerpt: "Hello World, these are ISAs"
+excerpt: "Answering the hard questions about income share agreements"
 ---

 This is my first post on my new fake blog!
 How exciting!